The Stima CM-III Adding Machine

 Rechenmaschinen-Illustrated has photos of a Stima MS-III, including photos of a manual.

-The Computer History Musem owns an early Stima I.
+The Computer History Museum owns an early Stima I.